aselshall/eds/L/L1/Installing_python.md

 If you cannot install Python on your machine, [FGCU appsanywhere](https://www.fgcu.edu/its/appsanywhere/) has Anaconda.
      - Pros: You do not need to install anything and you can use Jupyterlab on the cloud
      - Cons: Many features such as adding a Jupyterlab extension will be disabled, old version of Python 3.8x, can creat problematic synic issue with OneDrive, etc.

+This tutorial shows you how to:
+- install Miniconda that will install Python
+- use Miniconda to install JupyterLab
+- create a JupyterLab shortcut.

 ## Install Python

 ### Install Python with Anaconda (not very much recommended)
-[This video](https://youtu.be/ozTSqhU9Hek?si=cGzNRATmPOPsoLCg) for example shows how to install Python with Anaconda, the different tools that Anaconda provides, how to create a shortcut for jupyterl lab, and how to get started.

 ### Install Python with Miniconda (recommended)
 You can easily install Python through Minoconda from [Minconda webpage](https://docs.conda.io/projects/miniconda/en/latest/miniconda-install.html).
 You can find more information at [GeoPython - Installing Python](https://geo-Python-site.readthedocs.io/en/latest/course-info/installing-miniconda.html).